chungers/infrakit/docs/content/gcp/index.md

 #### managerDiskSize

-The size of the Manager boot disks in Mb.
+The size of the Manager boot disks in Gb.
 The default value is `100`.

 #### workerDiskSize

-The size of the Worker boot disks in Mb.
+The size of the Worker boot disks in Gb.
 The default value is `100`.

 #### managerDiskType